Lemons, Lavender, & Laundry

 Appreciate this information on using essential oils safely!

 Essential oils can add a lot to your home, however, you need to use them with caution.
 Remember, essential oils are extremely potent, so you want to treat them with respect.
 I highly recommend you research different brands of essential oils and choose a company that adheres to strict quality standards.
-Just because a bottle of oil says it is “pure” or “therapeutic”, does not mean it’s high quality, as evidenced by this video.
-(You can read more about essential oil terminology here.)
+Just because a bottle of oil says it is “pure” or “therapeutic”, does not mean it’s high quality, as evidenced by this video (which struggles to play on Chrome, so you may need to use a different browser).

 Diffusion

 Diffusion is the release of essential oil into the air through the use of a diffuser.
-Add the recommended amount of tap water to your diffuser and then add several drops of essential oil.
+Add the recommended amount of water to your diffuser, then add several drops of essential oil.
 I typically use 5-8 drops of oil total.
 Looking for oils that blend well together?
 Check out the following posts:

 • Holiday Diffuser Blends (Perfect for fall and winter)